-Figure 4: Biophysical Areas of Ecological Significance
+2.4 Figure 4: Biophysical Areas of Ecological Significance

-- 2.3.4(a) The Phase 1 Environmental Site Assessment recommendations shall be referred to at the time of relocating and/or decommissioning of oil and gas related infrastructure on the site. - 2.3.4(b) The recommendations of the Phase 1 Environmental Site Assessment shall be a condition of subdivision approval. - 2.3.4(c) The relocation of existing pipelines will appear as a condition of subdivision approval.
+Policy: 2.3.4(a) The Phase 1 Environmental Site Assessment recommendations shall be referred to at the time of relocating and/or decommissioning of oil and gas related infrastructure on the site.
+Legend Subject Lands Town of Crossfield Boundary Retained Wetland Class 1 2.3.4(b) The recommendations of the Phase 1 Environmental Site Assessment shall be a condition of subdivision Wetland approval.
+Class 3 Wetland Class 5 Wetland 2.3.4(c) The relocation of existing pipelines will appear as a condition of subdivision approval.
+Tall Shrub / Woodland